nicklafferty/craftycody/content/crochet/pattern-review-jenni-s-favorite-chunky-throw-blanket.md

 ## Mods

 Like I said above, I had to cut the blanket short in order to try and finish the border.
 I went to 50 rows on the blanket itself instead of the listed 62.
 I still ran out of yarn and had to order one more skein on eBay because Michael's doesn't sell it anymore, of course.
+That's the only modification I had to make.